BillyCooke/tech221_cicd_with_jenkins/cicd_with_jenkins.md

 14. Create a new item called billy-CI and select freestyle project as normal
 15. Create a description and follow the normal steps for discard old builds
 16. Now select GitHub Project underneath discard old builds
-17. You will be promoted to add your project url so go back to GitHub and go into your repo that contains the app folder
+17. You will be prompted to add your project url so go back to GitHub and go into your repo that contains the app folder
 18. Select the green button code and copy the HTTPS url
-19. Paste this into Jenknis
+19. Paste this into Jenkins
-20. Then in office 365 connector select ```restrict where this project can be run``` and in label expression search for sparta-ubuntu-node which was alrrady made for us
+20. Then in office 365 connector select ```restrict where this project can be run``` and in label expression search for sparta-ubuntu-node which was already made for us
 21. Next select Git in source code management
 22. We now need to add the SSH url in the repository url section in jenkins